awsdocs/aws-cloudformation-user-guide/doc_source/registry.md

 ## Record resource types in AWS Config<a name="registry-config-record"></a>

 You can specify that AWS Config automatically track your private resource types and record changes to those resources as *configuration items*\.
-This enables you to view configuration history for these private resource types, as well as write Config rules to verify configuration best practices\.
+This enables you to view configuration history for these private resource types, as well as write AWS Config Rules rules to verify configuration best practices\.

 To have AWS Config automatically track your private resource types:
 + Manage the resources through CloudFormation\.
 This includes performing all resource create, updated, and delete operations through CloudFormation\.